merdok/homebridge-webos-tv/README.md

 * Emulate remote control
 * Run sequences of remote control button presses

+To fully use the plugin iOS 12.2 or higher is recommended.
+If your iOS device is not running at least on iOS12.2 then you should use the legacy tv service.

 ## Installation

 If you are new to Homebridge, please first read the Homebridge [documentation](https://www.npmjs.com/package/homebridge).